tigredonorte/eslint-plugin-test-flakiness/.github/ISSUE_TEMPLATE/new_rule_proposal.md

 ---

+### Community Voting

-**Community Voting**: React with 👍 to vote for this rule, 👎 if you think it's not needed, or 💭 to discuss alternatives.
+React with 👍 to vote for this rule, 👎 if you think it's not needed, or 💭 to discuss alternatives.